bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 **Can I migrate an existing process into Bonita 7.x?**

 You can [import a process](import-and-export-a-process.md) from any earlier Bonita release.
-You can also [migrate a process from Bonita Open Solution 5.9 or 5.10](migrate-a-process-from-bonita-open-solution-5-x.md) to this release.
 Since 6.x forms don't work in Bonita 7.8, you may want to read how to [migrate a form from 6.x](migrate-a-form-from-6-x.md).

 **Tell me about creating an application.**